WAGT (TV)

-WAGT (channel 26) was an NBC-affiliated television station in Augusta, Georgia, United States, which operated from December 1968 until May 2017.
+WAGT (channel 26) was a television station in Augusta, Georgia, United States, that served as an NBC affiliate from December 1968 until May 2017.

 WAGT ceased operations as a result of the Federal Communications Commission (FCC)'s 2017 spectrum incentive auction.
 Its intellectual property, programming and NBC affiliation moved to WAGT-CD, a low-power station which was purchased by Gray Television.

 History

-The station began operations December 24, 1968, as WATU-TV, the third television station in Augusta.
+The station began operations on December 24, 1968, as WATU-TV, the third television station in Augusta.
 Dr. Harold W. Twisdale, a dentist from Charlotte, North Carolina, and Washington, D.C.–based engineer David L. Steel were the leaders of the original ownership group, operating as Augusta Telecasters Inc. The Twisdale/Steel group, which had interests in other planned stations (WCTU-TV in Charlotte being the only one of their other interests to make it to air), was granted a construction permit for the Augusta outlet in late 1967.
 On paper, the new channel 26 became Augusta's NBC affiliate.
 Unfortunately, the station became one of numerous UHF start-ups of that era that failed to obtain a foothold against long-established VHF competition.

-Ever since WJBF (channel 6) had dropped its primary NBC affiliation in favor of a full ABC affiliation in September 1967, NBC had been relegated to off-hours clearances on WJBF and CBS affiliate WRDW-TV (channel 12).
-Even after WATU signed on, NBC allowed WJBF and WRDW-TV to cherry-pick its stronger shows, most likely because most Augusta-area viewers still didn't have UHF-capable sets (the FCC had only mandated all-channel tuning in 1964).
+Ever since WJBF (channel 6) had dropped its primary NBC affiliation in favor of a full ABC affiliation in September 1967, NBC had been relegated to off-hour clearances on WJBF and CBS affiliate WRDW-TV (channel 12).
+Even after WATU signed on, NBC allowed WJBF and WRDW-TV to cherry-pick its stronger shows, most likely because most Augusta-area viewers still did not have UHF-capable sets (the Federal Communications Commission had only mandated all-channel tuning in 1964).
 WATU was thus left with most of NBC's news programming, as well as lower-rated entertainment shows.
 During this time, it was not unusual for tape-delayed NBC programs to air on both WJBF and WRDW between 7 and 7:30 p.m. before the respective networks' prime time feeds began for the evening.
 WJBF also aired the Today Show and WRDW-TV ran The Tonight Show.
 Another problem for channel 26 came from WIS-TV in Columbia, which provided at least "Grade B" coverage on VHF channel 10 to most of the South Carolina side of the Augusta market and aired the full NBC schedule.
 In a market that was just barely large enough to support three full network affiliates, WATU-TV was unable to make any headway, and went dark on November 9, 1970.